XvisionAS/fieldtwin-open-libraries/profile-tools/legacy/README_1.x.md

 The primary use case for this is to integrate FieldTwin with flow assurance tools and simulators.
 It could also be used to export flow paths into another 3D viewer, geospatial or mapping system.

-The current version is v2.x.
-You can find the README for v1.x [here](./legacy/README_1.x.md).
-Major changes are described in the [CHANGELOG](./CHANGELOG.md).

 ## Compatibility

 FieldTwin API v1.10.